 - Joint physical custody means that the child lives with both parents on a virtually equal time-sharing schedule.

 It is not unusual for parents to have a shared parenting arrangement with joint legal custody where one parent has sole or primary physical custody (the Parent of Primary Residence) and the other has substantial parenting time with a child (the Parent of Alternate Residence).

 Judgment of Divorce.
 A document that memorializes the granting of a divorce.
 The Judgment may include the Court’s decision following trial or the agreement reached by the parties on all relevant issues.
 The Judgment will be certified by the Court as a True Copy to be used for any official purpose.

 Notice of Motion.
 A written application to the Court for an order for support, discovery, parenting time, counsel fees, or other relief.
 The Notice lists the relief requested and is supported by the certification of the party seeking the relief.
 If requested, the Court will generally permit attorneys to appear and make arguments on behalf of their clients on the return date of the motion.
 Clients may appear in Court on motion days to observe the procedure.
 The Court makes its decision after reading the papers submitted and the argument of counsel.
 After the decision is entered, an Order is prepared to memorialize the judge’s decision.

 Order.
 A document that reflects the Court’s decision after hearing a Motion or Order to Show Cause.
 Orders are also entered after conferences with the Court on scheduling matters.

 Are you contemplating separation or divorce from your spouse, or need help with another family law matter?
-Contact Joe Russell, our Family Law team Chair, using the contact form below, or phone him at the following number.
+Contact Joe Russell, our Family Law team Chair, using the contact form below, or call the following number.